"Recluse strike the right balance between classic rock and modern rock... their music is weighty and impressive" Big Cheese Magazine (4/5)

-Recluse release their 2nd album in Spring 2015 through Tiny Revelations Records
+Recluse release The Quiet Hours in July 2015 through Tiny Revelations Records

 Following on from their highly praised debut studio album Crooked Heart, Recluse have embarked on promoting their new album The Quiet Hours throughout 2015.
 Progressing from the darkly lyrical "slow burning, chunky, bluesy, riff-fest" (Metal Talk) of their debut album Crooked Heart, Recluse reconvened in the winter of 2014 to record The Quiet Hours with Doom guru Chi Lameo (Spider Kitten) at his own Pentastar Studios.
 Expanding on their sound, The Quiet Hours is a darker, heavier and more complex album than it's predecessor that more suitably captures the heavy groove of the band's live act.